-(IAI M1 907) Continuation of MAT 105.
+(IAI M1 903) Continuation of MAT 105.
 Concepts from number theory, probability, statistics, geometry, measurement, and nonmetric geometry.
 Satisfies the general education requirements only for students seeking state certification as elementary teachers.
-Prerequisite: passage of a computational mastery test, MAT 097 with grade of C or higher (or high school equivalent), and either MAT 086 or MAT 098 with grade of C or higher or assessment S
+Prerequisite: passage of a computational mastery test, MAT 097 with grade of C or higher (or high school equivalent), and MAT 098 with grade of C or higher or assessment.
+S

-MAT 107 General Education Mathematics 3-0-3 (IAI M1 904) For non-mathematics, non-science, and non-business majors, mathematical reasoning and solving real-life problems using logic and set theory, mathematics of finance, probability, and statistics.
-Prerequisites: MAT 071 with a grade of C or higher, or MAT 072 with grade of C or higher, or the following: MAT 097 with grade of C or higher (or high school equivalent) and either MAT 086 or MAT 098 with grade of C or higher or assessment.
+MAT 107 General Education Mathematics 3-0

+(IAI M1 904) For non-mathematics, non-science, and non-business majors, mathematical reasoning and solving real-life problems using logic and set theory, mathematics of finance, probability, and statistics.
+Prerequisites: MAT 072 with grade of C or higher, or the following: MAT 097 with grade of C or higher (or high school equivalent) and MAT 098 with grade of C or higher or assessment.
 F S Su